Patterns of Software: Highlights13 Mar 2017

 Last month, I finished reading the book Patterns of Software by Richard Gabriel (available for free here [pdf]).
 It's a very interesting read, and I recommend it to everyone who cares about the craft of writing software.

 I didn't really know what to expect going into the book.
-The first part explains architect Scott Alexanders' vision of patterns and pattern languages, and makes a parallel with programming.
+The first part explains architect Christopher Alexanders' vision of patterns and pattern languages, and makes a parallel with programming.
 It's miles away from the gang of four, which is just as well.
 The second part speaks about Gabriel's own personal experiences.
 I didn't expect that, but it was nevertheless captivating.
 The book ends with an expanded version of Gabriel's Worse is Better thesis.

 Below, I highlight some of my take-aways from the book.
 Most of the excerpts come from the first part of the book and from the final chapter.